 This course teaches students the essentials of production and production management.
 Students are taught the different methods of production used throughout history and the most recent developments in the field.
-Students will be challenged to come up with structures and plans for production and understand which method would be most appropriate for different situations.
-Field of Specialization: Management & Human Development
+Students will be challenged to come up with structures and plans for production and understand which method would be most appropriate for different situation.